mrspeaker/moncroffe/README.md

 - Bullet gets stuck when firing close to block
 - VR head tracking doesn't aim gun
 - Should walk in direction looking
-- Move world logic to worldscreen
+- Move world logic from main to worldscreen

-## Performance
+## Needs

-- Add greedy meshing.
+- Freedy meshing.
 Currently had basic face-culling only.

-## Needs

 - Block-based lighting
 - Shift-walk for overhang picking
 - Camera pitch/yaw not same as minecraft when looking up/down